ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - Arkaines Valor: increased defense range, added hp/lvl as in 1.10, added 50% Fire Resist, added repair durability

 Adds the following:
-*- Slabs of Faith now drop from Terrorized superuniques in Nightmare difficulty *- Gheeds Gambles now drop from Terrorized uniques and Champions in Hell difficulty *- Baubles now drop from Terrorized superuniques in Hell difficulty *- chipped, flawed and normal gems now drop from superuniques in Nightmare and Hell difficulty *- 3 x normal gems and 50 P-gems can now be used to build different Crafting Stones *- Baubles can be upgraded to Crafting Baubles by transmuting 50 Jewels (stacked) and a Bauble *- Specific types of "X Crafting Baubles" can be activated by transmuting 50 runes (stacked) with a Crafting Bauble.
+- Slabs of Faith now drop from Baal Quest Drop Nightmare difficulty, and from all Nightmare Boss Desecrated
+- Gheeds Gambles now drop from Super Uniques in Hell difficulty
+- Baubles now drop from Terrorized superuniques in Hell difficulty *- chipped, flawed and normal gems now drop from superuniques in Nightmare and Hell difficulty *- 3 x normal gems and 50 P-gems can now be used to build different Crafting Stones *- Baubles can be upgraded to Crafting Baubles by transmuting 50 Jewels (stacked) and a Bauble *- Specific types of "X Crafting Baubles" can be activated by transmuting a designated Crafting Stone *- Specific Crafting Baubles can be transmuted with 50 stacked jewels.
 This will activate the Bauble and provide 50 charges of crafting X to items.
 When the last charge is consumed the Crafting Bauble will become a Bauble again.
 *- edited Crafting recipes to only use runes 1-7 for all crafting types *- enabled a recipe to build Obsidian Stones (Flawless and Perfect) to use for Slabs of Faith and Sunder Charms
-- Sunder charm biddings now drop from Hell Terrorized zones and can be used to craft Sunder Charms
+- Sunder charm biddings now drop from Hell Terrorized zones and can be used to craft Sunder Charms using Slabs of Faith
 - new automod "% to not consume charges" added to all claws, daggers, bucklers, small shield and large shields, and random automod for gloves

 Assassin: